Online Bayesian Experimental Design for Partially Observed Dynamical Systems: Experiments

 Finally, we assess the quality of the selected sensor orientations in terms of their pointing error, i.e., the angular deviation between a sensor’s chosen orientation and the true bearing to the source.
-Figure~\ref{fig:pointing-error} shows boxplots of pointing error distributions at selected time steps across seeds and sensors.
-Random designs exhibit wide variability, often pointing far away from the target.
-The static baseline is more stable, but it still accumulates errors over time, as it cannot adapt to the evolving state of the system.
-In contrast, our sequential method consistently achieves much smaller pointing errors, demonstrating its ability to align sensors toward the target more frequently and with greater accuracy.
+Figure~\ref{fig:pointing-error} shows boxplots of pointing error distributions at selected time steps across time, seeds and sensors.
+Both random and static baselines exhibit wide variability, often pointing far away from the target.
+In contrast, our sequential method consistently achieves much smaller pointing errors, similar to those obtained with the oracle, demonstrating its ability to align sensors toward the target more frequently and with greater accuracy.
+However, perfect accuracy is not achieved since outliers are expected in this experiment.
+This is due to the signal-to-noise ratio, which sometimes is intrinsically low (e.g., the source is far and observations are dominated by background/noise), so pointing becomes weakly identifiable.